2 minutes estimated reading time

 The connection with the iPhone makes a major leap forward in the G-Shock experience.
 Using a G-Shock is rather like using an old computer system like a DEC VAX minicomputer, the experience is modal.
 Everything revolves around combinations of button pushes to get to the functionality of the watch.
+Realistically you can’t navigate this process while wearing a smart watch.
 The manual is a quarter of an inch thick and the commands not exactly memorable.
 If you have clumsy fingers or are not paying attention you have to cycle through the complete set of button commands again

 The G+ iPhone application deals with every setting on the watch bar setting the time and date itself (which still requires a bit of button juggling).